falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 #### Tekton

-If you would like to find out more about Knative:
+If you would like to find out more about Tekton:

 - Get started in [tekton.dev](https://tekton.dev/).
 - Check out the [Tekton Project in GitHub](https://github.com/tektoncd).